 Who Qualifies as a Debtor

-Arizona's personal property exemptions apply to individuals, not businesses.
-The statute defines a debtor broadly: any person, whether married or single, who uses the property in question for personal, family, or household purposes.
+These exemptions apply to individuals, not businesses.
+The statute defines a debtor broadly.
+It covers any person, married or single, who uses the property for personal, family, or household needs.

 "Debtor" means an individual whether married or single utilizing property described in this article for personal, family or household use.